-II.B.2.
-Design Variables
+2. Design Variables

 Inviscid pressure drag is composed of induced and wave drag components.
-In this work these two drag components are tackled simultaneously by enabling twist and sectional shape design variables (an overview of the geometry control methodology is given in Section II.C.1).
+In this work these two drag components are tackled simultaneously by enabling twist and sectional shape design variables (an overview of the geometry control methodology is given in Sec.
+II C 1).
 For the BW configuration, a total of 26 twist design variables are evenly distributed along the half-wing geometry, including the corner fillets and vertical tip fin.
 Also evenly distributed are the sectional shape design variables; in all, there are 520 of them, for a total of 546 geometric design variables.
-Similarly, there are 14 design variables parameterizing the twist (wing-plus-tail) and 200 design variables.
-In all cases twist is applied about the leading edge of the wing segments.
-For both configurations the twist design variables include the angle of incidence (relative to the x axis) of the wings' root sections.
+Similarly, there are 14 design variables parameterizing the twist (wing-plus-tail) and 200 design variables parameterizing the sectional shape (wing-only) of the TW configuration, for a total of 214 geometric design variables.
+Twist is applied about the leading edge of the wing segments, and the twist design variables include the angle of incidence (relative to the x axis) of the wings at the symmetry plane.

-For Study 5 only (Section III.F) the leading-edge sweep angles of the top and bottom wings are design variables.
+For Study 5 only (Sec.
+IIIF) the leading-edge sweep angles of the top and bottom wings are design variables.
 The same design variables control the sweep of the tip fin while maintaining smooth corner fillets.

-Finally, given the conceptual nature of the design problem and in particular the low-fidelity of the weight and balance model, the longitudinal location of the center of gravity, $x{cg}$ , can also be chosen as a design variable.
+Finally, given the conceptual nature of the design problem and in particular the low-fidelity of the weight and balance model, the longitudinal location of the center of gravity, x{cg} , can also be chosen as a design variable.
 When doing so it is however important to enforce a proper longitudinal stability constraint, as discussed next.

-II.B.3.
-Constraints
+3. Constraints